ScrapComputers/Docs/content/docs/Lua API/components/seatcontroller.md

 </s>

 {{< callout context="caution" title="Unusable at the time!" icon="outline/alert-triangle" >}}
 This function is planned to be implemented however SM sucks!
-At the time we think that its because 2 scripts are slaughtering them together.
-1 wants to make a variable like this and other like this.
-Its like Battleroyal but with Lua and its handeled like actual dog poop!
+At the time we think that it's because 2 scripts are slaughtering them together.
+1 wants to make a variable like this and others like this.
+It's like Battle Royal but with Lua and it's handled like actual dog poop!

-When it was implemented, afther 1 commit.
+When it was implemented, after 1 commit.
 The next commit was named: `Removed WS and AD power set because sm is dumb`.
 We hate this!
 {{< /callout >}}

 ---